This publication is available as a PDF only.

-Spider mites (Family Tetranychidae, Order Acari) are not insects; they are closely related to spiders, harvestmen (daddy longlegs), and ticks.
-Unlike insects, which have six legs and three body parts, spider mites have eight legs and a one-part body.
-They also lack wings, antennae, and compound eyes.
-Individual spider mites are almost microscopic, yet when they occur in large numbers, they can cause serious damage.
+Spider mites (Family Tetranychidae, Order Acari) are not insects; they are more closely related to spiders, harvestmen (daddy longlegs), and ticks.
+Individual spider mites are almost microscopic, yet they can cause serious damage when their populations build into large numbers.
 Dozens of species attack shade trees, shrubs, and herbaceous plants.

 Virginia Cooperative Extension materials are available for public use, reprint, or citation without further permission, provided the use includes credit to the author and to Virginia Cooperative Extension, Virginia Tech, and Virginia State University.